manendrapalsingh/ev_charging_sandbox/docker/monolithic/rabbitmq/README-BAP.md

-# Docker BPP RabbitMQ Plugin
+# Docker BAP RabbitMQ Plugin

-This directory contains the Docker plugin for ONIX BPP (Buyer Provider Platform) adapter with RabbitMQ message queue integration.
+This directory contains the Docker plugin for ONIX BAP (Buyer App Platform) adapter with RabbitMQ message queue integration.

 ## Overview

-The BPP RabbitMQ plugin is designed to handle BPP-side transactions using RabbitMQ for asynchronous message processing.
-The adapter **consumes messages from RabbitMQ queues**, processes them through validation steps, and sends ACK/NACK based on processing results.
+The BAP RabbitMQ plugin is designed to handle BAP-side transactions using RabbitMQ for asynchronous message processing.
+The adapter consists of two modules:

+1. **bapTxnCaller**: Queue consumer that consumes requests from BAP Backend and routes them to BPP via HTTP

+2. **bapTxnReceiver**: HTTP handler that receives callbacks from BPP and publishes them to BAP Backend via RabbitMQ

 ### Architecture

+#### bapTxnCaller (Queue Consumer)

-- **Queue-Based Consumption**: The adapter consumes messages from `bpp_receiver_queue` bound to routing keys like `bpp.discover`, `bpp.select`, etc.
+- **Queue-Based Consumption**: Consumes messages from `bap_caller_queue` bound to routing keys like `bpp.discover`, `bpp.select`, etc. (requests from BAP Backend)

-- **Message Processing**: Messages are processed through configured steps (currently `validateSign`)
+- **Message Processing**: Messages are processed through configured steps (`validateSchema`, `addRoute`, `sign`)

+- **HTTP Routing**: Routes processed messages to BPP adapter via HTTP using `targetType: bpp`

 - **ACK/NACK Handling**: